Biodiversity: External Collaboration

 Status of Participation in the Round Table on Responsible Soy Association (RTRS)

-Agrex do Brasil, an MC subsidiary, is a Round Table on Responsible Soy Association (RTRS) certified producer with a total of approximately 19,000 hectares of land certified under this standard.
-Agrex do Brasil was the first company in Brazil to obtain RTRS certification for the production of responsible soy in its farmland in Maranhão, Brazil.
-Through the RTRS certification, Agrex do Brasil seeks to make various internal improvements, increase efficiency in soil management and protection, improve water management, foster employee motivation and strengthen relationships with neighboring communities.
+Agrex do Brasil, a subsidiary of MC, was the first company to obtain Round Table on Responsible Soy Association (RTRS) certification for responsible soy production at its farmland in Maranhão, Brazil.
+Through RTRS certification, Agrex do Brasil aims to strengthen internal processes, enhance soil management and protection, improve water stewardship, motivate employees, and build stronger relationships with local communities.

 the farmland in Maranhão, Brazil